Courses

 OR:

-Applicants that completed an Australian Senior Secondary Certificate more than two years ago.
+Applicants who completed an Australian Senior Secondary Certificate more than two years ago.

 PLUS: